 It’s official.
-WE HAVE <4 FULL DAYS LEFT OF VISITING IN EUROPE.
+WE HAVE <4 FULL DAYS LEFT OF TOURING LEFT TO DO IN EUROPE.
 In hindsight I should have just maximised this holiday and come back one day before school starts lol.

-At first we thought that we weren’t going to make it on time because we left late.
-Even though we planned buffer time for delays like this, the train also chose this moment to lag on us so we reached 1 minute later.
+At first, we thought that we weren’t going to make it on time because we left late.
+Even though we planned buffer time for delays like this, the train chose this morning to lag on us so we reached 1 minute later.
 Thankfully we found the tour group (after mistakenly standing in front of another free walking tour company for a while).

-I found this company online.
-They’re called ‘InMunich Tours’.
-If you search for FWTs for Munich, this company only pops up on the 4th result.
+I found this tour company online; they’re called ‘InMunich Tours’.
+If you search for FWTs for Munich, this company would only appear as the 4th result.
 But thankfully I did my homework and screened through the itineraries of the first 3 hits.
-This one included reviews and had the most comprehensive list of thing in store for their guests.
+This one included reviews and had the most comprehensive list of thing in store for their guests. 🙂

-Unfortunately they weren’t having a group as large as the other one which we mistook it for.
-But for us, it meant that we had a cosy time with our tour guide, Marcin, who is spectacular.
+Unfortunately, they weren’t having a group as large as the other one which we initially mistook it for.
+But for us, it meant that we had a cosy time with our tour guide, Marcin, who was spectacular.

-Firstly he speaks loud and CLEAR enough for everyone without using a mic.
+Firstly, our guide, Marcin, speaks loud and CLEAR enough for everyone without using a mic.
 And it is partly attributed to the fact that he came from UK.
-YESSSS!
-I didn’t have any trouble understanding him from start to finish.
-In fact he even brought the British humour into the tour and I really laughed out loud at many of his jokes and sarcasm.
+(YESSSS!
+I didn’t have any trouble understanding him from start to finish.)
+In fact, he even brought the British humour into the tour and I really laughed out loud at many of his jokes and sarcasm.
 He’s a real witty and confident guy.

 Secondly, he really knows his stuff.
 From history, to nitty-gritty details of each place.
 I’ll try to put everything I learnt here so that I’ll never forget it. 🙂